Eagle vs OpenCV

 Who should avoid Eagle?

-• You need real-time collaboration features.
+• You need real-time collaboration on design files with multiple users

 Key decision factor